Preventative Maintenance Against Viruses

 Our patented dry fog system destroys enveloped and non-enveloped viruses.

 The Novel Coronavirus (SARS-CoV-2) is an 'enveloped virus.'
 Both InstaPURE and EverPURE (private label brands) are sufficient to denature enveloped and non-enveloped viruses like human coronavirus, H1N1, the avian flu and noroviruses.
 They require little dwell time.
-An entire building can typically be treated in one day and provide safety for anyone worried about getting the virus through fomite transmission.
+An entire building can typically be treated in one day and provide safety for anyone concerned about getting the virus through fomite transmission.

-While preventative treatment of a facility will not prevent person-to-person infections, it will prevent surface-to-person infections.
+While preventative treatment of a facility will not prevent person-to-person infections, it will help prevent surface-to-person infections.